pomelio/cookbook/docs/project_structure.md

 ---/project root
      ---/bin
+        ---/modules
      ---/docs
 ```

 - The `bin` directory is the root directory for all program source codes.
 - The `docs` is the root directory of project documents.
 Project documents can be css files, js files, mustache template files, text files, json files, etc.
+- The `bin/modules` directory is for user defined modules.

 ![project file system structure](/docs/project_file_structure.png)